Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Results and discussion

 \subsubsection{Comparative performance}

 Overall, the representations learned using the autoencoder do not underperform with respect to other automatic classification methods that only use the X-ray data.
 For example, \citet{perez-diaz_unsupervised_2024} achieve a 61\% accuracy in a 4-type classification task (relying on \ac{GMM}) using tabulated properties from the \ac{CSC} (v 2.0), which do not have the same representation/reconstruction power as the autoencoder features learned in our method.
-However, methods that use the full information from the event files in a representation learning framework, rather than only the spectral information, might have an advantage over spectral-only methods like the one presented here, as they can use variability information as well. \cite{song_poisson_2025} achieve a 60\% accuracy in an 8-label task using a neural field estimator trained to reproduce the energy-dependent X-ray light curve.
-Their architecture is more flexible but also more computationally expensive at both training and inference time, and cannot reconstruct spectral features.
+However, methods that use the full information from the event files in a representation learning framework, rather than only the spectral information, might have an advantage over spectral-only methods like the one presented here, as they can use variability information as well. \citet{song_poisson_2025} achieve a 60\% accuracy in a similar 8-label task.
+However, their approach differs fundamentally, as they use a neural field estimator to model the photon arrival times (light curves), capturing variability information which are not included in spectra.
+In contrast, our method relies solely on spectral shapes.
+Moreover, the analysis of \citet{song_poisson_2025} is more computationally expensive at inference time because an optimization loop (gradient descent) is used to find the latent vector that best fits the data.